kulcsartibor/spinai/templates/github-code-review-agent/README.md

 ```bash
 npx create-spinai
 ```
-and choose the Github-code-reviewer template.
+and choose the `github-code-reviewer` template.

 ## Features